 - - Material (crinoline and/or sinamay are ideal)

-- Crinoline and sinamay are two of the most popular materials for hat-making.
+Crinoline and sinamay are two of the most popular materials for making fascinators and hats.

-Sinamay is a straw fabric comprised of abaca fibre – a natural plant extract.
-An ideal material for hat-making, sinamay is lightweight, pliable, and tough.
+> Sinamay (pictured below) is a straw fabric comprised of abaca fibre, a natural plant extract.
+It’s lightweight, pliable, and tough, ideal for hat-making.

 Step 1: Start with the base disc